 Don’t forget to pack a swim coverup before you head to the beach!
 Here are 20+ Cute Swim Coverups for Cruises & Beach Travel.

 How to get to Cable Beach from Nassau cruise port

 Cable Beach is located in the center of the north coast of Paradise Island, off West Bay Street.
 It’s a twenty-minute ride from the cruise terminal by taxi.

 Or, you could save some money and flag down a jitney to one of the public access points.

-There is public access to the beach in a couple of spots.
+There’s public access to the beach in a couple of spots.
 Goodman’s Bay Park on the far east end offers public restrooms and outside showers.
-The park also has a playground for the kids, with swings, slides and seesaws.
+The park also has a playground for the kids, with swings, slides, and seesaws.

 You can also reach the beach from a more central location, closer to all of the action.
 Just look for the Starbucks by the roundabout on the corner of West Bay Street and Skyline Drive, and follow the driveway to your right to the beach access point.

 There are no public toilets at this entrance, but there are lots of restaurants and cafés nearby where patrons can use their facilities.

 Have you visited any of these Nassau beaches?
 Or do you have another favorite beach in Nassau?
 I’d love to hear from you in the comments below!